ehmicky/autoserver/docs/relations.md

 Models can nest themselves, i.e. be recursive.

-Nested attributes are using the `id` attribute of the model they refer to.
+Nested attributes are using the `id` attribute of the collection they refer to.

-# Populating nested models
+# Populating nested collections

-Clients can populate nested models in output with the `populate` argument.
+Clients can populate nested collections in output with the `populate` argument.
 It is a comma-separated list of attribute names.
 Nested attributes can be specified using a dot notation, e.g.: